krthnar/Shopping-list-application/README.md

 settings can be found in the `settings.json` file in the `.vscode` folder.
 By default, we assume that you have the VSCode Deno plugin.

+Online Deployment Link:

+Project has been deployed to render, the link for the online deployment is https://shopping-list-application-cl2x.onrender.com

 ## E2E Tests with playwright

 The walking skeleton comes also with simple